Asking Questions for Written Responses

-In their meta-analysis of the research on “Writing to Read,” Steve Graham and Michael Hebert listed the lowly comprehension question as one of the writing activities that has positive effect on reading comprehension – as long as those questions are well-crafted.
+In their meta-analysis of the research on “Writing to Read,” Steve Graham and Michael Hebert listed the lowly comprehension question as one of the writing activities that has positive effect on reading comprehension – as long as those questions are well-crafted and the students are taught what an effective response looks like.

 Here are SIX TIPS for crafting better comprehension questions from Struggling Readers: Why Worksheets Don’t Work and Band-aids Don’t Stick by Lori Jamison Rog: